Wetting: "Petal effect" vs. "lotus effect"

 The intrinsic hydrophobicity of a surface can be enhanced by being textured with different length scales of roughness.
 The red rose takes advantage of this by using a hierarchy of micro- and nanostructures on each petal to provide sufficient roughness for superhydrophobicity.
 More specifically, each rose petal has a collection of micropapillae on the surface and each papilla, in turn, has many nanofolds.
 The term "petal effect" describes the fact that a water droplet on the surface of a rose petal is spherical in shape, but cannot roll off even if the petal is turned upside down.
 The water drops maintain their spherical shape due to the superhydrophobicity of the petal (contact angle of about 152.4°), but do not roll off because the petal surface has a high adhesive force with water.

 When comparing the "petal effect" to the "lotus effect", it is important to note some striking differences.
 The surface structure of the lotus leaf and the rose petal, as seen in Figure 9, can be used to explain the two different effects.

 The lotus leaf has a randomly rough surface and low contact angle hysteresis, which means the water droplet is not able to wet the microstructure spaces between the spikes.
 This allows air to remain inside the texture, causing a heterogeneous surface composed of both air and solid.
 As a result, the adhesive force between the water and the solid surface is extremely low, allowing the water to roll off easily (i.e. "self-cleaning" phenomenon).

 The rose petal's micro- and nanostructures are larger in scale than those of the lotus leaf, which allows the liquid film to impregnate the texture.
 However, as seen in Figure 9, the liquid can enter the larger-scale grooves, but it cannot enter into the smaller grooves.
 This is known as the Cassie impregnating wetting regime.
 Since the liquid can wet the larger-scale grooves, the adhesive force between the water and solid is very high.
 This explains why the water droplet will not fall off even if the petal is tilted at an angle or turned upside down.
-This effect will fail if the droplet has a volume larger than 10 µl because the balance between weight and surface tension is surpassed.
+This effect will fail if the droplet has a volume larger than 10 μL because the balance between weight and surface tension is surpassed.